tinawen02/IOU/README.md

 * User can login
 * User can split a bill evenly
 * User can split a bill based on items each individual purchased
-* Home pages for each user
+* Home feed showing transaction history
-* Rendering a map with pins of places a user has eaten
+* User can explore nearby restaurants through a map

 **Optional Nice-to-have Stories**

-* Push notifications notifying user they still owe money to another user
+* Push notifications when a user is inactive for a week
-* Foreign currency conversion
 * Add a back button for when a user makes a mistake
-* A user can add friends and see their transactions
-* A user can add a profile picture
+* User can search for restauarnts to eat it
+* Walk-through tutorial to demonstrate to the user how to use IOU
+* Allow a user to check-off people who have paid them back

 ### 2. Screen Archetypes

 * Login
 * Register - User signs up
    * Upon reopening of the application, the user is brought to the home page
-* Main Frame (adding a bill)
+* Bill Fragment
    * Allows a user to choose between splitting a bill evenly or by individual items
-        * Even Split - user lists the restaurant, people who went, the item total, tax rate, tip rate and discount rate
+       * Even Split - user lists the restaurant, people who went, and the final bill after taxes/tips/discounts
-        * Item Split - user lists the restaurant, people who went, individual item prices, tax rate, tip rate and discount rate
+       * Item Split - user lists the restaurant, people who went, individual item prices, and the final bill after taxes/tips/discounts
+           * A user can click on checkboxes to indicate which person ordered which item
-* Home
+* Home Fragment
    * Shows the users previous transactions
-    * When a previous transaction is clicked, user can see details about the transaction
+   * When a previous transaction is clicked, user can check-off the names of people who have paid the user back
-* Porfile
+* Map Fragment
-    * Shows the users previous transactions
-    * When a previous transaction is clicked, user can see details about the transaction
+   * Allows a user to explore nearby restaurants
+   * Allows a user to specifically search for a specific type of food or restaurant near them
 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* Add a Bill
+* Bill Fragment
-* Home
+* Home Fragment
-* Map
+* Map Fragment
+* Settings Page

 **Flow Navigation** (Screen to Screen)

 * Forced Login -> Account creation if no login is available
-* Add a Bill Page -> Choice between splitting a bill evenly or by item
+* Bill Fragment -> Choice between splitting a bill evenly or by item
     * Even Bill -> Forces user to input information, then displays settlement
-    * Split Bill -> Forces user to input information, divide items, then displays settlement
+    * Split Bill -> Forces user to input information, divides items, then displays settlement
-* Home Page -> Displays previous transactions, which can be clicked on to show a more detailed view
+* Home Fragment -> Displays previous transactions, which can be clicked on to show a more detailed view
-* Map -> Renders a map of restaurants user has been to
+* Map Fragment -> Renders a map containing restaurants a user can explore
+* Settings Page -> Contains tutorial for users with questions on using IOU, as well as the log out button

 ## Wireframes
 <img src="https://raw.githubusercontent.com/tinawen02/IOU/main/IOU%20Wireframe%20-2.jpg" width=600>